kaigui/cars93_knn/README.md

-Application of sklearn random forest classifier and regressor on cars93 dataset
+Application of knn regressor on cars93 dataset